Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 Create Directory
    Prompts you to enter the name of a newly created directory (:kbd:`I`).
 Recursion
    The number of directory levels to show at once.
-The available options are:

    - None (only the current directory)
    - One level